Riverside County Alan M. Crogan Youth Treatment Center10000 County Farm Road

 Riverside, CA 92503

-Design Achievement - The new Alan M. Crogan Youth Treatment Center (formerly known as Van Horn Youth Treatment and Education Center) has the number one priority to rehabilitate youths through treatment, education and vocation programs.
+Design Achievement - The new Alan M. Crogan Youth Treatment and Education Center (formerly known as Van Horn Youth Treatment and Education Center) has the number one priority to rehabilitate youths through treatment, education and vocation programs.
 DLR Group's design of the new justice facility integrates education and vocation programs with every day activities, enhances the quality of the environment and fits into the surrounding community both functionally and aesthetically.
 To more effectively rehabilitate youths while also maintaining security, each living unit is fully equipped with classrooms, recreation, sleeping units, dayroom space, activity space and interview rooms.
 Extensive natural daylighting was incorporated in all dayrooms and throughout the facility to improve behavior, and a large visiting area was designed to encourage longer, more frequent interactions between youths and their families.
 The facility is designed to meet future needs of the community, by accommodating a future 10-bed transitional housing unit on the east side of the facility and 20-bed secure housing unit on the north side of the facility.
 The entry canopy stretches from the building over the courtyard/walkway to the main entry to serve as an aesthetic focal point to the building and shade structure.